-MKC: Bletchley & Fenny Stratford Town Deal/ Town Investment Plan
+MKC: Bletchley and Fenny Stratford Town Deal / Town Investment Plan

-- 6.3.10 MKC is the accountable body for the Bletchley & Fenny Stratford Town Deal which proposes to deliver several transformational projects within the Central Bletchley UDF SPD Area. - 6.3.11 It supported the Bletchley & Fenny Stratford Town Deal Board in developing a Town Investment Plan and in securing a £22.7 million Town Deal with the Government. - 6.3.12 The Council will have ongoing responsibility for managing and administering programme funds on behalf of the Town Deal Board, ensuring appropriate governance and assurance compliance, and reporting on performance.

-6.3.13 MKC has considerable and relevant experience in delivering and overseeing a wide range of projects, experience which will be brought to bear to expedite the delivery of Town Deal projects located in CB UDF SPD Area.projects located in CB UDF SPD Area.
+- 6.3.10 MKC is the accountable body for the Bletchley and Fenny Stratford Town Deal which proposes to deliver several transformational projects within the Central Bletchley UDF SPD Area. - 6.3.11 It supported the Bletchley and Fenny Stratford Town Deal Board in developing a Town Investment Plan and in securing a £22.7 million Town Deal with the Government. - 6.3.12 The Council will have ongoing responsibility for managing and administering programme funds on behalf of the Town Deal Board, ensuring appropriate governance and assurance compliance, and reporting on performance. - 6.3.13 MKC has considerable and relevant experience in delivering and overseeing a wide range of projects, experience which will be brought to bear to expedite the delivery of Town Deal projects located in CBUDF SPD Area projects located in CBUDF SPD Area.

-Planning/Development Management
+Planning / Development Management

-- 6.3.14 Following adoption, the CB UDF SPD will be a 'material consideration' in the determination of planning applications made within the SPD Area. - 6.3.15 In its role as Local Planning Authority, the Council will be responsible for the determination of planning applications within the SPD Area and encourages early engagement and dialogue on pre-application proposals. - 6.3.16 Early engagement with the Council concerning development proposals will also help to identify the supporting information that will need to be submitted.
+- 6.3.14 Following adoption, the CBUDF SPD will be a 'material consideration' in the determination of planning applications made within the SPD Area. - 6.3.15 In its role as Local Planning Authority, Milton Keynes Council will facilitate effective and expeditious pre-application engagement processes especially via Planning Performance Agreements to ensure that high quality applications are submitted. - 6.3.16 Early engagement with the Council concerning development proposals will also help to identify the supporting information that will need to be submitted.

-6.4 Key Partners & Collaborators
+6.4 Key Partners and Collaborators